 The Mare’s Chase is run over the same distance as the race it replaces, 2 miles and 4 furlongs.
 The main reason this race has been created is to increase the number of elite races for female horses to help encourage owners to buy young fillies’ and thereby supporting the breeding industry as a whole.
 The Novices’ Chase was selected for removal as it is felt there are already enough opportunities for novices’ at Cheltenham.

 Being a Grade 2 race and replacing a Listed race also means it increases the number of Grade races at the festival as whole helping to raise the prestige of the meeting further.
-Being a new race there is no history to talk about yet, however, below we look at what we might expect from this race as it beds in over the coming years.
+Being a new race there is not much history to talk about yet, apart from the fact that it was a Willie Mullins trained horse, Colreevy, who won the inaugural race in 2021 and another Mullins trained horse, Elimay, in 2022.
+That may seem predictable but it shows what a Cheltenham legend Mullins is, he finds a way into the history books of almost every single Festival race.
+Below we look at what we might expect from this race as it beds in over the coming years.

 Being a Gold Cup Day races means the Mares’ Chase is run on the new course.
-The number of fences to be jumped has yet to be announced.
-It is expected to be around 10.
+The number of fences to be jumped is 17 in the Grade 2 four mile four and a half furlong run.

 The registered name of the race is the Liberthine Mares’ Chase named after the high class mare owned by Robert Waley-Cohen, the Cheltenham course chairman from 2011-2019.

 Scheduled as the second to last race of the Festival it is expected that this race will draw the last of the crowds before people start to filter out before the last handicap race of the day.
-There is a lot of expectation on this race as the last grade race to be run at the most famous jump race meeting in the world.
+This means there is a lot of expectation on this race as the last grade race to be run at the most famous jump race meeting in the world.

-So far the race has been well received by trainers and jockeys in horse racing.
-You can read more about this on our news page about the new mares’ race.
+You can read more about the beginnings of this race on our news page about the new mares’ race.

 There are those that will miss the Grand Annual Chase on Gold Cup Day.
 It is the oldest race at the festival founded in 1834 and many saw it’s place as second to last on the final day as fitting for it’s status.